threedworld-mit/tdw/Documentation/lessons/clatter/overview.md

 In nearly all cases, you will use the TDW [`Clatter`](../../python/add_ons/clatter.md) add-on to interface with the Clatter library.
 As with everything else in TDW, the `Clatter` add-on sends commands to the build.
 Among these, there are three Clatter-specific commands: [`initialize_clatter`](../../api/command_api.md#initialize_clatter), [`clatterize_object`](../../api/command_api.md#clatterize_object), and [`clatterize_robot_joint`](../../api/command_api.md#clatterize_robot_joint).

 These three commands access code from the underlying Clatter C# library, which is embedded in the TDW build.
 [Documentation for the Clatter library can be found here](https://alters-mit.github.io/clatter/index.html).
 In TDW, you can't access the Clatter library directly, but it may be helpful to read through the documentation to better understand how Clatter works.
+For more information regarding how to contribute to Clatter, [read this](contribute.md).

 Additionally, Clatter can be used as a [command-line executable](cli.md), to write .wav files without needing to reference TDW, or to manually generate audio to play in TDW.